tomerfiliba/tomerfiliba.github.io/etc/_posts/2013-11-15-python-crash-course.md

 imagelink: http://www.python.org/
 ---

 Python is a multi-paradigm (hybrid) language.
-It's fully object-oriented, but has strong functional roots.
+It's fully object-oriented but has strong functional roots.
+Note that this isn't a [beginner's tutorial](http://learnpython.org/) but a quick reference for the language and its features that should allow you to write basic Python ASAP.

 If you had taken any academic course that involves programming, Python will most likely resemble pseudo code to you